-Note that, if required, it is possible to change to an alternative baseline display mode prior to printing.
-However the baseline display mode that was stored in the instrument when the test was saved will always be retained.
+Note that, if required, it is possible to change to an alternative baseline mode prior to printing (see Section 5.5.3.3).
+However the mode that was stored in the instrument when the test was saved will always be retained.